jyanf/ReplayInputView--/docs/README.md

 We also designed a gui system to manage expanded layouts functions through xml files, to make it more portable and flexible.
 Which means, it is even able to be customized if you like.

 To also enable object debug, mouse interface is introduced.
-You can select anchors in game screen using mouse and then view its info through the debug window, just like players.
+You can select/deselect anchors in game screen using L/R buttons of mouse and then view its info through the debug window, just like players.

 ![](anchor-gui.png)

 Hint: gui object anchors are rendered as a diamond.

+The window has been implemented with extra interfaces of:

+1. right click on caption, copy a hex string of current selected object address
+2. double click on caption, reset the position and size of window, and follow game's window again
+3. mouse hovering on elements would display doc defined descriptions, some as formatted string to display its value
+4. hotkeys to quickly select/deselect players without using mouse